Summary of the current crisis

 This page may not make much sense if you haven’t read the first part of the summary of the current crisis, dedicated to the question: What Is Currently Under Threat?

+Since the appointement of a new Secretary to the Auroville Foundation in 2021, Auroville has progressively been plunged into what is probably its biggest crisis since its inauguration.
 All that has been achieved and embodied in 50+ years of Auroville’s existence, all that Auroville stands for, is currently at risk.
 We invite you to read more by clicking the button below.

 (This video was prepared in December 2022, over a year after the forcible takeover and bulldozing of Auroville had started.)